-We help children with very challenging emotional issues, often resulting from adverse childhood experiences, such as domestic violence, abuse or neglect.
-Our systemic and trauma-informed approach, focuses on the family as a whole unit, helping them effect change to create new beginnings and improve relationships.
+We assist children with challenging emotional issues, often resulting from adverse childhood experiences, such as domestic violence, loss, abuse or neglect.
+Our systemic and trauma-informed approach, focuses on the family as a whole unit, helping them to recover from life events and improve relationships.

 children in England are vulnerable and in need of extra support

 of these children lack access to the help they desperately need

 Complex and difficult lives

 The families of the children referred to us are often struggling in different ways.
 Parents may have had their own childhood difficulties such as mental health issues, neglect, drug and alcohol dependency, or been subject to domestic abuse.

 A child’s emotional landscape is often bleak, their difficulties culminating in repeated exclusions from school and a breakdown in relationships at home.
 They often show aggressive or withdrawn behaviour and suffer from depression or anxiety.
 They may have struggled to form strong attachments within their family or maintain friendships at school.
 We support children and their families to re-build self-belief and create new beginnings.

 Helping the whole family